idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

-Through the continued output of the \'Gut Microbiome Engineering Bacteria\' project's milestones (such as laboratory data and the impact of science outreach), we demonstrated the long-term value of the iGEM team, which led the university's administrative departments to shift from \'initial support\' to \'ongoing investment.\' This further solidified the iGEM project's position in the university's international science and innovation strategy, while also establishing a strong administrative resource foundation for the team's future international exchanges and results transformation.
+Through the continued output of the \'Gut Microbiome Engineering Bacteria\' project's milestones (such as laboratory data and the impact of science outreach), we demonstrated the long-term value of the iDEC team, which led the university's administrative departments to shift from \'initial support\' to \'ongoing investment.\' This further solidified the iDEC project's position in the university's international science and innovation strategy, while also establishing a strong administrative resource foundation for the team's future international exchanges and results transformation.